Heidi Ewing: Biography

-In 2017 she co-directed Netflix Original film, "One of Us," which follows three Hasidic Jews who attempt to leave the insular community and pursue a secular life.
+In 2017, she co-directed the Netflix Original film "One of Us," which follows three Hasidic Jews who attempt to leave the insular community and pursue a secular life.
 The film premiered at the 2017 Toronto International Film Festival.
 Ewing appeared on Charlie Rose in October 2017 to discuss the film and said that Hasidic Jews died disproportionally in the Holocaust because they "refused to blend in".
 She later apologized.